aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 Autonomous vehicles, air taxis, hyperloop systems as technology matures, creating comprehensive mobility ecosystem where all transportation is freely accessible.

 **Ultimate Vision:**
 Complete transportation freedom for all network members.
 No one pays for mobility.
 Everyone has access to premium, sustainable, technologically advanced transportation.
-All transportation needs met through internal production generating export profits that grow the treasury and raise equidistributed salaries.
+All transportation needs met through internal production generating export profits that grow the treasury and raise equidistri ed salaries.

 ### Final Reflection